Translating CDA to FHIR

 Relevant FHIR® resource

-The CDA section identifier helps us to map the data within that section to the most appropriate FHIR® resource.
+The CDA section identifier helps us map the data within that section to the most appropriate FHIR® resource.
 For example, if the section.code=48765-2 then we map the data to the AllergyIntolerance resource.